JakeKhoo/CS50Commerce/README.md

 **Create Listing:**

--Users can create their listing by entirng a title, a description and what the starting bid should be
+- Users can create their listing by entirng a title, a description and what the starting bid should be

 **Active Listings:**

--Lets user view all active auction listings with a title, description, photo and current bid
+- Lets user view all active auction listings with a title, description, photo and current bid

 **Watchlist:**

--Displays all the listings that a user has added to their watchlist
+- Displays all the listings that a user has added to their watchlist

 **Categories:**

--Listings sorted by specific categories
+- Listings sorted by specific categories

 **Images:**